 Leaving a debt out of your budget: You must include all of your unsecured debts in your budget.
 If you leave any out, the creditors you haven’t included in the plan are likely to continue expecting the minimum payment on your debt.
 What’s more, you may struggle to pay this separate debt because it hasn’t been included in the budget you put together.

-If you include all of your debts, you’re creditors will have a better understanding of your situation and are more likely to support your DMP.
+If you include all of your debts, your creditors will have a better understanding of your situation and are more likely to support your DMP.
 Also, including every debt means you only have to make one payment a month, instead of several payments.

 It’s easy to forget a debt, especially if you’ve lost the paperwork or haven’t heard from the creditor in a while.
 One way to find information on all your debts is to access your credit file.
 You can do this online, for free through the one of the three credit reference agencies in the UK.